increase conversions on your website

 Reduce the Number of Form Fields

 The more fields a form has, the more effort users have to put in.
-If a form looks long and complicated, many visitors will abandon it before completing it.
+If a form looks long and complicated, many visitors abandon it before completing it.
 Every unnecessary field is a potential conversion killer.

 42